Da, Tony (1940-2008)

 Maria Martinez (1887-1980)

 Maria Martinez is undoubtedly one of the best known and most influential Native potters of the 1900s.
-She became famous for her creative pottery as well as traveling to museums, World Fairs, and other events throughout her lifetime.
+She became famous for her creative pottery and traveling to museums, World Fairs, and other events throughout her lifetime.

 Maria worked with Julian until he died in 1943.
 She then worked with her daughter-in-law Santana who was married to her eldest son, Adam.
 Again, she would make the pottery, and Santana would paint the designs.
 In the 1950s, Maria made pieces that were plain and signed with her Tewa name, "Pove-ka," which means "Water Lilly."

 Beginning in 1956, Maria started to work with her son, Popovi Da.
 Maria made the pottery, and Popovi would paint the designs.
 These are often considered among the best of her career after the early work with Julian.
 Popovi Da worked to revive polychrome pottery, created the sienna (double-fired) coloration, and made redware vessels.
 Maria also made a few pieces with her grandson, Tony Da, whom she also taught to make pottery.
 Tony was one of the first male potters at San Ildefonso and had an exceptional career in ceramics and paintings.
 He was the subject of a book, "The Art and Life of Tony Da" by Charles S. King and Richard Spivey.